Buy Currency

 Iceland is a wonderful destination, famous for its stunning landscapes, waterfalls, rugged hills, hiking trails and natural hot springs.

 It’s also well known as one of Europe’s more expensive countries to visit.
-Food, travel, and accommodation is often more costly in Iceland than in the UK, but there’s plenty of variety on offer and there are lots of ways to keep costs down.
+Iceland is often more expensive for food, travel, and accommodation than in the UK, but there’s plenty of variety on offer and there are lots of ways to keep costs down.

 Keep in mind that prices may vary depending on your location within the country and the time of year that you visit.
 Because Iceland is only a short flight from the UK, many travellers find that a short break is the most cost-effective option.

-You can buy Icelandic currency direct from us.
-For the best rates, order online today - your currency can either be posted out to you or you can click and collect at any Travelex store.
+You can buy Icelandic currency directly from us.
+For the best rates, order online todayyour currency can either be posted out to you or you can click and collect at any Travelex store.

 In addition to buying your krona as cash, you can also use the Travelex Money Card in Iceland.
 An optimal alternative to carrying your debit card.
 Unlike your debit card, our Travelex Money Card is not linked to your bank account, minimising your risk of losing all your funds in case of loss or theft.